 Turns out that dishwashing detergent is great for removing olive oil from clothes, as it’s formulated to cut greasy stains on dishes.
 Remember that liquid dishwashing detergent generally makes tons of suds, so you should only use it for pretreating, and rinse it away before you load the washing machine.
 If not, you’ll likely end up with excessive foam.

-- Work on the stains when the fabric is dry.
-That is, don’t rinse them with water first.
+Work the olive oil stains while the fabric is dry.
+That is, don’t rinse the clothing before pretreating.

-- Apply a few drops of liquid dishwashing detergent to each stain and gently massage it in.
-Wait 5 minutes, and then rinse with warm water.
+Apply a few drops of liquid dishwashing detergent to each oil stain and gently massage it in.
+After 5 minutes, rinse the clothing thoroughly with warm water.

-- Next, if your item is white and bleachable (check the care label for the fiber content and don’t bleach it if it has any spandex), wash the item in hot water using a good laundry detergent and ½ cup Clorox® Regular-Bleach₂ with CLOROMAX®.
+If your clothing is white and bleach-safe (check the care label for the fiber content), wash the item in hot water using a good laundry detergent and 1/3 cup Clorox® Bleach.

-- If the item has any color, or it contain any spandex, wash it in the hottest water recommended on the care label using detergent and Clorox 2® Stain Remover & Color Booster.
+For items with any spandex or colored clothing, wash in the hottest water recommended on the care label using detergent and Clorox 2® for Colors.Tip

-I know the air drying step can be a real pain, but it’s important — damp or wet fabric can hide residual oil left behind.
-If you miss any of the oily stains when you pretreat with the dishwashing detergent, you’ll probably have some residual oil that you can get all the way out by repeating the treatment starting again on dry fabric.
+Air dry your clothes, and check for success.
+Remember that damp or wet clothing can hide residual olive oil.
+If you miss any of the oily stains when you pretreat with the dishwashing detergent, you’ll probably have some residual oil that you can get all the way out by repeating the treatment, starting again with dry fabric.